 The reporting requirements of financial firms have changed significantly with this increased focus on data transparency.
 Because of this, it’s crucial to understand the differences in trade reporting vs transaction reporting.
 Each method of reporting varies significantly when it comes to the client information required and the speed at which it needs to be submitted.

 This article will explain the differences in trade reporting vs transaction reporting, the relevant changes between MiFID I and MiFID II, and the external services you’ll need to keep your firm compliant.

 The new requirements of trade reporting in MiFID II are designed to resolve issues around the quality and availability of data.
 This is one of the key differences in trade reporting vs transaction reporting: trade reporting operates in near real time.
 For trading venues and certain investment firms, the volume and price are required to be published within one minute of the completed trade of equity or similar products.
-For non-equity products, the information needs to be published within 15 minutes of the execution of the transaction – though this is due to fall to five minutes in 2020.
+For non-equity products, the information needs to be published within 15 minutes of the execution of the transaction.

 Under MiFID II, investment firms are required to report basic details of their trades almost immediately, so that the information can be circulated in the market.
 The near real-time broadcasts of trade information is set to improve the transparency of pricing and offer greater insight into how prices are quoted and formed.

 Investment firms are obliged to send reports whenever they carry out transactions for products, whether for their own accounts or on behalf of clients.
 The data required in the reports include:

 - Venue of execution

 These reports need to be submitted to an Approved Publication Arrangement (APA) of the firm’s choice, a person authorised to publish trade reports on behalf of the firm.